Board of Trustees

 Dr Mar is a social anthropologist, film maker and the winner of ‘excellence in gender research’ award.
 She holds the inaugural Aung San Suu Kyi Senior Gender Research Fellow at the University of Oxford.
 Dr Mar has previously taught as a lecturer at the Australian National University and was the solo Burmese to serve as a member of International Election Observer of the 2015 election.
 She is also a senior advisor for various international agencies, including the United Nations, UNFPA, DFID, the EU, and the Humanitarian and Resilience Programme (HARP).
 She serves as a board member and adviser for many local and international organizations including Australian Myanmar Institute, Oxford Burma Academic Initiatives, Ethnic Peace and Resource Project.

-Ed is International Strategy Officer for the University of Oxford.
+Ed is Senior International Officer at the University of Oxford.
 He previously worked for the University of Edinburgh and UCL in international communications roles, and prior to that as a journalist in the UK and China.
 He holds an MA from the University of St Andrews and an MSc in Comparative Public Policy from the University of Edinburgh.

 May Tha-Hla is a co-founder and trustee of Helping the Burmese Delta, an NGO that builds schools, develops vocational training and livelihood projects, trains community health workers and provides access to safe drinking water in the villages of the Irrawaddy Delta Region.
 She has extensive experience in running practical projects that bring about change on the ground and over the years her work has helped improve the life chances of tens of thousands of people in Myanmar.

-May Thet leads on the technical development and delivery of eTekketho.
+May Thet Khine Nyein leads on the technical development and delivery of eTekkatho.
 She is also responsible for the eTekkatho MyLibrary project, working to scale up delivery of the eTekkatho digital library through an innovative new capsule technology.